Leavitt Path Algebra over Kronecker Square of Quivers and Cross product algebra: Isomorphisms between Leavitt path algebras

 A natural question to look at is the following. \begin{question} Let $Q$ and $Q'$ be two finite quivers with $L_{\mathbb K}(\widehat{Q})\cong L_{\mathbb K}(\widehat{Q'})$.
 Does this imply $L_{\mathbb K}(Q)\cong L_{\mathbb K}(Q')$? \end{question}

-We answer this question in the positive for the case when the quivers $Q$ and $Q'$ are finite and no cycle has an exit.
-The structure of locally finite Leavitt path algebras is known and it will be used in answering the above question for the case when the quivers $Q$ and $Q'$ are finite and no cycle has an exit.
+We answer this question in the positive for the case when the quivers $Q$ and $Q'$ are finite acyclic.
+The structure of finite-dimensional Leavitt path algebras is known and it will be used in answering the above question.

-\begin{theorem}[\cite{locallyfinite}] Let $Q$ be a quiver such that $L_{\mathbb K}(Q)$ is a locally finite algebra.
-Then $L_{\mathbb K}(Q)$ is isomorphic to where: $l$ is the number of cycles in $Q$ (call them $c_1,\ldots,c_l$), $m_i$ is the number of paths ending in a fixed (although arbitrary) vertex $v_{m_i}$ of the cycle $c_i$ which do not contain the cycle itself; $l'$ is the number of sinks in $Q$, and for every $j\in\{1,\ldots,l'\}$, $n_j$ is the number of paths ending in the sink $w_{l+j}$. \end{theorem}

-The following observations will prove helpful later.
-We say a vertex is isolated when it is degree $0$.
-The following proposition follows immediately by the definition of $\widehat{Q}$.